 pins: P19, P20

-These pins are allocated to the I2C bus, which is used by both the onboard accelerometer and magnetometer devices.
+These pins are allocated to the I2C bus, which is used by both the onboard motion sensor.
 It is strongly suggested that you avoid using these pins for any function other than I2C.

-It is possible to disable the DAL services that use these pins as the I2C bus, but the accelerometer and magnetometer device will still be connected to the bus, and may try to interpret the signals as data payloads, which could create some undesirable side effects on the SDA and interrupt pins.
+It is possible to disable the DAL services that use these pins as the I2C bus, but the motion sensor device will still be connected to the bus, and may try to interpret the signals as data payloads, which could create some undesirable side effects on the SDA and interrupt pins.
 There are 4K7 pullups fitted to both pins on the board, so the best use for these two signals is to add other I2C devices.

 The main reason you might choose to use these pins for other purposes would be if you were designing your own micro:bit variant without any I2C devices, and then it would free up two more pins for other purposes.